🕹️ Try the demo

 Getting a lock_date_epoch

-As shown in the example above, date
+As shown in the example above, date can provide this:

 date -u +%s

-Or python
+Or python:

 >>> from datetime import datetime, timezone